 To manage the energy use and reduce energy consumption, the Group has established an "Energy Management Policy".
 The Group strives to use energy in the most efficient, cost-effective and environmentally responsible manner.
 Efficient use of energy plays a key role in support of our plan to maximise profitability and strengthen our competitive position.
-We aim to maximise energy performance. reduce operating expenses and increase shareholders' value by actively and responsibly managing energy consumption through works and management practices, training and the use of new technology.
-The decrease in natural gas consumption in 2020 was mainly due to the decrease in steam generation as a result of decline in SAGD production.
+We aim to maximise energy performance, reduce operating expenses and increase shareholders' value by actively and responsibly managing energy consumption through works and management practices, training and the use of new technology.
+The decrease in natural gas consumption in 2021 was mainly due to the decrease in steam generation as a result of temporary suspension in SAGD production since 31 March 2020.
 For the consumption of diesel from stationary source, diesel is used in standalone generator sets and heaters by the Group and contractors in project sites.
-In 2020, the diesel consumption from stationary source dropped slightly due to the slight decrease in diesel usage by heaters subsequent to the temporary plant shutdown.
-The decrease in mobile fuel consumption in 2020 was mainly attributable to the decrease in field staff and the number of vehicles required to support them due to the temporary suspension of production.
+In 2021, the diesel consumption from stationary source dropped slightly due to the slight decrease in diesel usage by heaters subsequent to the temporary plant shutdown.
+The slight increase in mobile fuel consumption in 2021 was mainly attributable to more field staff and activities to support the preliminary preparatory work for resumption of production in the West Ells project.

-For office operation in Hong Kong, the slight increase in electricity consumption in 2020 was mainly attributable to the usage of air purifiers in Hong Kong office, and the decrease in gasoline consumption was due to decline in the passenger vehicle usage to prevent the spread of COVID-19.
+For office operation in Hong Kong, the slight increase in electricity consumption in 2021 was mainly attributable to resumption of work in office in Hong Kong, and the slight increase in gasoline consumption was due to increase in the passenger vehicle usage.
 We will continue to create a green office environment and improve the employees' awareness to reduce the energy consumption.